flatironinstitute/disBatch/Readme.md

 disBatch requires the `kvsstcp` package, which should be installed in python's path, or placed in this directory.
 You can simply clone this git repository with `--recursive` (or run `git submodule update --init` if you've already cloned it) to get both.
+No additional installation steps are required, but you can use `pip` to add it to a particular python installation.

-No additional installation steps are required.
-You can run `disBatch` directly from the top level directory of the git clone, but depending on your execution environment (e.g., using SLURM), the ability of disBatch to determine the location of itself and kvsstcp may be disrupted.
-To avoid such problems, set the environment variable `PYTHONPATH` to include the path of the git clone (the directory containing this "Readme.md" file).
+You can run `disBatch` directly from the top level directory of the git clone, but depending on your execution environment (e.g., when using SLURM), the ability of disBatch to determine the location of itself and kvsstcp may be disrupted.
+To avoid such problems, set the environment variable `PYTHONPATH` to include the path of the git clone (the directory containing this "Readme.md" file) or install with pip and invoke `disBatch` from that installation in your SLURM submission.

+## Execution Environments
 disBatch is designed to support a variety of execution environments, from your own desktop, to a local collection of workstations, to large clusters managed by job schedulers.
 It currently supports SLURM and can be executed from `sbatch`, but it is architected to make it simple to add support for other resource managers.